-A facile approach has been developed to construct a composite of magnetic Fe3O4 (MNPs) and regular hexagon Mg-Al layered double hydroxide (MNPs/MgAl-LDH) via two step hydrothermal method combined with urea hydrolysis reaction for the removal of Orange II.
-The SEM, XRD and FT-IR results showed MNPs and MgAl-LDH have been combined successfully, providing the combination of the superior properties of fast separation and high adsorption capacity.
-The pH values, contact time, initial concentration and temperature were investigated in detail.
+A facile approach has been developed to construct a composite of magnetic Fe3O4 (MNPs) and regular hexagon Mg-Al layered double hydroxide (MNPs/MgAl-LDH) via a two-step hydrothermal method combined with the urea hydrolysis reaction for the removal of Orange II.
+The scanning electron microscopy, X-ray diffraction and Fourier transform infrared spectroscopy results showed MNPs and MgAl-LDH have been combined successfully, providing the combination of the superior properties of fast separation and high adsorption capacity.
+The pH values, contact time, initial dye concentration and temperature were investigated in detail.
 The kinetics and isotherm study showed the adsorption of Orange II on MNPs/MgAl-LDH obeyed the pseudo-second-order and Langmuir model respectively and the adsorption processes were spontaneous and endothermic in nature.
-Besides, some coexisting anions such as Cl−, NO3−, CO3− and SO42− had no significant effect on the removal of Orange II.
+Also, some coexisting anions such as Cl−, NO3−, CO3− and SO42− had no significant effect on the removal of Orange II.
 The mechanism study revealed that the adsorption of Orange II on MNPs/MgAl-LDH mainly involves surface adsorption through electrostatic force and the layer anion exchange.
-Moreover, Orange II could be desorbed from MNPs/MgAl-LDH using 100 mg L−1 NaOH and used for four cycles without any adsorption performance loss, demonstrating MNPs/MgAl-LDH prepared in this work could be used as a cost effective and efficient material for the removal of Orange II.
+Moreover, Orange II could be desorbed from MNPs/MgAl-LDH using 100 mg L−1 NaOH and used for four cycles without any adsorption performance loss, demonstrating MNPs/MgAl-LDH prepared in this work could be used as a cost-effective and efficient material for the removal of Orange II.